 Upper arm bone length is almost equal to the shoulder blade.
 It must be of sufficient length to let elbows reach the bottom of ribcage.
 Upper arm is set approximately 45-50 degrees to the horizon, i.e. parallel to the neck.

-Elbows: Set well to body, placed backward.
+Elbows: Tightly fit to chest, placed back.

 Forearm: Rather long, parallel.